List of defunct utility companies in Victoria: Metropolitan Gas Company

-The Metropolitan Gas Company was set up for the supply of town gas to the city of Melbourne. it was absorbed into the Gas and Fuel Corporation of Victoria in 1951.
+The Metropolitan Gas Company was set up for the supply of town gas to the city of Melbourne.
+Between 1904 and 1906, it took over the Brunswick Gas & Coke Company.
+The Metropolitan Gas Company was absorbed into the Gas and Fuel Corporation of Victoria in 1951.

 Ballarat Gas Company

 The Ballarat Gas Company was set up to supply town gas to the city of Ballarat in 1857.
 The company was wound up upon the introduction of natural gas to Ballarat in early 1970s.

 Geelong Gas Company

 The Geelong Gas Company was set up to supply town gas to the city of Geelong in 1858.
 It was purchased by the Gas and Fuel Corporation of Victoria in 1971 when natural gas was introduced to the city.

 State Electricity Commission of Victoria

 The State Electricity Commission of Victoria was a state owned utility established in 1919 to manage the generation and distribution of electricity in Victoria, as well as to maintain and operate the three provincial electric tramways acquired from the Electric Supply Company of Victoria Ltd. (Ballarat and Bendigo) and the Melbourne Electric Supply Company Ltd (Geelong).
 The commission was split into three parts in 1993: generation, transmission, and retail.
 In 1994 these parts were again split and later privatised.